Figuig: Agriculture

 The water is conducted from its source via underground channels (lakbawat) to lime and stone or cement cisterns (sharij), from which farmers can utilise it at their convenience.
 The cisterns sometimes double as swimming holes to provide recreation for the local children.

-Modernisation
+Modernization

 New technologies such as cement and steel construction, as well as electricity, gas, telegraphs, cellular networks, digital satellite programming, and even Broadband Internet access, have made their way to Figuig.
 These developments have begun to bring the residents remaining in the town into close-contact with local culture, and the town has even seen the opening of several cafes.

 A central bureaucracy, held-over from the French control, has supplanted the tribal structure as a center of Figuig's administration.